Power cuts in Pakistan heighten nations' economic crisis - ExBulletin

 As public frustration and concern spread on Monday, officials said they were working hard to fully restore power but offered various explanations for the cause of the unprecedented crash.
 Some utility officials blamed themselves for not anticipating the cascading outage or delaying needed repairs to the power supply system.

-Officials said the recent order to close markets and restaurants in the evening was expected to save the country about $273 million in power generation, but experts said that amount was well below what was needed. , and some business owners backed down from the plan.
+Officials said the recent order to close markets and restaurants in the evening was expected to save the country about $273 million in power generation, but experts said that amount was well below what was needed. , and some business owners balked at the plan.
 The officials also said that Sharif had ordered all government departments to reduce electricity consumption by 30%.

 However, the government has been reluctant to take too severe measures with new elections due later this year.
 Khan, a popular leader with a large following, has held large public rallies in recent months.
 He survived an assassination attempt at a rally in early November and has consistently criticized the Sharif government as corrupt and incompetent.